 Machine Learning has actually been around since the 1950s so it is not new; it has simply evolved just like any other area in computing.
 We also have much easier access to cheap computing power by virtue of the cloud.
 Very limited access to computing power was a big problem in the 1950s, but not today.

-Dan has also recently completed courses in Basic and Inferential Statistics from Coursera.
+Dan has also completed courses in Basic and Inferential Statistics from Coursera.
 He was a Python contributor to the Healthcare.AI open source software sponsored by HealthCatalyst.com.
 His contributions are documented here.
-He has built a Machine Learning Framework which he provides to clients as part of engagements.
+He has also built a Machine Learning Framework which he provides to clients as part of engagements.

 Dan Wellisch may be contacted here.: